have been rapidy expanding at a rate of 20-25% each year. According to JLL

 - Business Development and Sales– Conduct onsite tours, CRM, follow up with leads, and sign members up.

-- Community Engagement-Create networking initiatives, social events, and local partnerships to increase the stickiness factor of the space.
+- Community Engagement-Create networking initiatives, social events, online community, and local partnerships to increase the stickiness factor of the space.

 The Top Qualities To Look For In A Coworking Space Community Manager